 Teaching the unit circle should be so much more than memorizing.
 Unfortunately, that was how I learned it in Trig class.
 I don’t remember all the details about it how it was presented, but I remember studying it and memorizing all the parts.
 I have seen tricks on Pinterest to help students memorize it, but that does not mean true understanding.
 While there is some value in ways to help students remember things, this lesson will hopefully provide your students with a much deeper understanding of the parts of the unit circle.
-Using a paper plate and my printable triangles, the lesson focuses on how the degrees, the coordinates, the special right triangles, and the circumference of the circle all relate…and it’s hands-on and color-coded!
+Using a paper plate and special right triangle printables, the lesson focuses on how the degrees, the coordinates, the special right triangles, and the circumference of the circle all relate…and it’s hands-on and color-coded!
 Therefore, there should be no need for memorizing!

 - plain paper plates,